MomciloDordevic/Milestone-Project-2/README.md

- * To complete this project I used Code Institute many various tasks and early projects that i encountered during my studies, the slack community was so helpful and its a great thing to have help you when you run into problems that you alone cannot solve, also there is a lot of great content creators on youtube and twitch that share their knowlage on coding.
+ * To complete this project I used Code Institute many various tasks and early projects that i encountered during my studies, the slack community was so helpful and its a great thing to have help you when you run into problems that you alone cannot solve, to help me create the memory game javascript itself, I watched several youtube videos and channels that point out certain things that changed my code into what i needed to be.

  * Ideas and knowledge library: